Apply for fee assistance, a PAL card or Inclusion Support to take part in programs.

 - proof of permanent residency or refugee status for each family member

+Required documents must be in a digital format, such as a PDF or image file.
+We accept clear smartphone photos.
 If your documents are missing information, it will take longer to process them.
 We will contact you if we need more information.

+To apply online, you need an email address and the required documents.
 We will send a confirmation email to successful applicants within two weeks of submission.

-Personal assistant for leisure activities
+Personal assistant for leisure (PAL) card

 You can use the card at city run programs and with our partners.
 These city run programs include: